dreamcatcher-tech/network/Inbox/2025-03-31 0945 super as a built in repo.md

 call `super.ls()` to figure out what repos you have access to.
 When you first sign up, we will create a base actor repo for you.

+The super could be a well know name, so browsers can always communicate with it.

+So how to make the first one, since all the others check their parents for permission ?
+Need a little seed function, that can only be used to make a repo free from a parent, and only if none other exist.
+We could also make the self repo if it wasn't found ?